TanukiSharp/ReedSolomon/readme.md

 My work was mostly and turn an existing mathematician-friendly implementation into a developer-friendly one.
 Also, this implementation focuses on a specific case where the Galois field order is precisely the amount of values a `byte` can contain.

-For exemple, encoding and decoding methods were taking integers as a series of constants of a polynomial expression, whereas most developers just prefer to work with a `byte[]` representing concrete data. (file content, datagram received from network, etc...)
+For example, encoding and decoding methods were taking integers as a series of constants of a polynomial expression, whereas most developers just prefer to work with a `byte[]` representing concrete data. (file content, datagram received from network, etc...)

 Even if you are only interested in the developer aspect of this library, I recommend having a look at the following topics: